DISHDevEx/dish-devex-sdk/CONTRIBUTING.md

 # existing imports:
 from .circles import CirclesClass

-# add this line to shorten the sytax to mss.Circles(radius, color):
+# add this line to shorten the sytax to devex_sdk.Circles(radius, color):
 from .circles import Circle
 ```
 This effectively pulls only the class _Circle_ up to the level of _devex_sdk_ while leaving the _describe_ function at the level of the _circles_ directory.
 So once these imports in the __init__ files are completed, the following syntax will be valid: